elastic/ecs/rfcs/text/0027-faas-fields.md

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.
 -->

+- extended descriptio / footnote for service and cloud fields in this PR to avoid confusion about *origin* and *target* nesting of service and cloud fields

 <!--
 Stage 3: Document resolutions for all existing concerns.
 Any new concerns should be documented along with their resolution.
 The goal here is to eliminate risk of churn and instability by ensuring all concerns have been addressed.